home

 Experience in a related area like public relations, event organisation or advertising could also help.
 Knowledge of accounts and contract law is also valuable.

-The MPA runs four induction courses each year for those new to, or seeking to enter, the music publishing business.
+The Music Publishers Association (MPA) runs four induction courses each year for those new to, or seeking to enter, the music publishing business.
 Lasting one and a half days, these are designed to provide a general overview of the music publishing industry.

 A Few More Exams You Might Need